Women’s Deaths Spark Fear Along Appalachian Trail

-``They wanted to help other people learn to be in the outdoors,″ said Peggy Willens, executive director of Woodswomen, a Minneapolis-based adventure travel vacation organization for women. ``They were both very experienced outdoorswomen.″
+``They wanted to help other people learn to be in the outdoors,″ said Peggy Willens, a spokeswoman for Woodswomen, a Minneapolis-based adventure travel vacation organization for women. ``They were both very experienced outdoorswomen.″

 Park officials and trail organizations were receiving calls from people worried about hikers out on the trail.

 ``This morning I got a call from a man in Vermont who was very worried about his 18-year-old daughter who is hiking the trail alone,″ said Wilson Riley, director of administration of the Potomac Appalachian Trail Club.

 ``People are asking us what should we do, and we tell them to take whatever precautions they feel are necessary,″ Riley said. ``You are alone and out of sight of others and if someone has criminal intent, there’s really no one around to witness it.″

 Until these killings, seven people had been killed on or near the trail since 1974, according to the Appalachian Trail Conference in Harpers Ferry, W.Va., which maintains and manages the trail.